These terms and conditions outline the rules and regulations for the use of this website: biofeedbackcentrebristol.co.uk.

 3.2 The Processor shall assess the appropriate level of security and take into account the risks related to the processing, including risk for accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to Person Data transmitted, stored or otherwise processed.

-3.3 All transmissions of Personal Data between the Processor and the Controller or between the Processor and any third party shall be done by means of adequate encryption agreed between the Parties.
+3.3 All transmissions of Personal Data between the Processor and the Controller or between the Processor and any third party shall be done by means of adequate encryption agreed between the Parties in writing, verbally, or in practice / deed.

 3.4 The Processor shall provide the Controller with general descriptions of the Processor’s and its Sub-processors’ (to the extent that the Processor has access to such Sub-processors information) technical and organisational measures implemented to ensure an appropriate level of security.